ishavishwakarma29/snake_game/README.md

-# classic snake game in python
+# classic snake game in python <br>
+Use Up, Down, Left, Right keys to move the snake